The country

 The humanitarian situation

-During 2022 and 2023, there were some signs of economic stabilization and growth in Venezuela, but the country has to overcome major socioeconomic challenges due to the massive economic contraction over the past ten years.
-Despite the potential end of hyperinflation, Venezuela still faces a severe humanitarian emergency, with millions of people lacking access to clean water, adequate nutrition, health care, and other basic services.
+Since 2022, Venezuela has shown some signs of economic stabilization and growth, but the country still faces major socioeconomic challenges due to the massive economic contraction of the past decade.
+Despite the potential end of hyperinflation, Venezuela still faces a severe humanitarian crisis, with millions lacking access to clean water, adequate nutrition, healthcare, and other basic services.

-More than 7.7 million refugees and migrants - one quarter of the population - have left Venezuela as a result of the humanitarian crisis and ongoing political and socioeconomic instability, triggering the largest external displacement crisis in Latin America’s recent history.
+More than 7.9 million refugees and migrants - about 30 percent of the population - have left Venezuela as a result of the humanitarian crisis and ongoing political and socioeconomic instability, triggering the largest external displacement crisis in Latin America’s recent history.
 The UN Refugee Agency says some 2,000 people flee Venezuela every day, displaced because of rising crime and violence and shortages of food, medicine and essential services.

 Seventeen countries throughout Latin America and the Caribbean host around 85 percent of Venezuelans who have fled their home country.
-Neighboring Colombia is the largest host country for Venezuelan refugees and migrants (2.9 million people), followed by Peru (1.5 million), Brazil (510,000), Ecuador (475,000) and Chile (444,000).
-In 2024, some 4.7 million refugees and migrants from Venezuela in Latin America and the Caribbean will be in need of humanitarian assistance.
+Neighboring Colombia is the largest host country for Venezuelan refugees and migrants (2.8 million people), followed by Peru (1.7 million), Brazil (627,000), Chile (532,000), and Ecuador (445,000).
+In 2025, some 7.5 million refugees and migrants from Venezuela as well as host communities are in need of humanitarian assistance.

-According to the Regional Inter-Agency Coordination Platform for Refugees and Migrants from Venezuela (R4V), Venezuelans continued to leave their country in the last quarter of 2023.
+According to the Regional Inter-Agency Coordination Platform for Refugees and Migrants from Venezuela (R4V), Venezuelans continue to leave their country.
 According to R4V, the ongoiing Venezuelan exodus is driven by multiple factors, including the country's difficult socioeconomic situation and cost of living crisis, political repression, erosion of human rights and freedoms, state-generated violence, and insecurity.

 Women and girls affected by the Venezuelan regional crisis, including those living in host countries, remain at high risk of experiencing gender-based violence (GBV), according to an analysis by the non-governmental organization (NGO) International Rescue Committee (IRC).
 Displaced women and girls who travel along migration routes and resettle in other countries are at particular risk of experiencing GBV, the NGO reported.